Buying real estate in Kumasi?

 What costs are always mandatory when buying in Kumasi in 2026?

-As of early 2026, the mandatory costs when buying property in Kumasi include stamp duty on the transfer instrument, Lands Commission fees to register your interest, and legal or conveyancing work to ensure your title is properly documented and protected.
+As of early 2026, the costs that are always mandatory when buying property in Kumasi include stamp duty on the transfer instrument, Lands Commission registration fees to officially record your interest, and legal or conveyancing fees because a lawyer is essential to verify title and prepare the documents for registration.

-Optional but highly recommended costs for foreign buyers in Kumasi include an independent property valuation (GHS 1,500 to 6,000 or USD 100 to 400), a boundary survey if land limits are unclear, extra legal searches for liens or court disputes, and professional translation services if you are not comfortable with local legal terminology.
+Beyond those mandatory items, it is highly recommended (especially for foreigners buying in Kumasi) to budget for an independent property valuation, a boundary survey if the land boundaries are unclear, extra title searches to check for liens or family disputes, and professional translation if you are not fully comfortable signing legal documents in local formats.

 Don't lose money on your property in Kumasi